Mnux9/mnux9.github.io/posts/README.md

 ### Conclusion
 Even tho the end device isnt really that interesting i thought it was still worth it making a blog post about it because of all the little techniques used that i never used in any other project.
-- As somebody who always used pre-made libraries for i2c devices it was very fun to learn how it works and make my own library.
+And for me, somebody who always used pre-made libraries for i2c devices it was very fun to learn how it works and make my own library.